apify/langchain/docs/ecosystem/apify.md

 from langchain.utilities import ApifyWrapper
 ```

-Here is a full example that uses the [Website Content Crawler](https://apify.com/apify/website-content-crawler)
-Actor to feed documents into a vector index, and answers questions from it.

-For an interactive walkthrough, see [this notebook](../modules/agents/tools/examples/apify.ipynb).
+For a more detailed walkthrough of this wrapper, see [this notebook](../modules/agents/tools/examples/apify.ipynb).

 ### Loader